A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Discussion

 Our evidence for the competent programmer hypothesis is not straightforward and the actual implications are a matter of interpretation both of our findings and the meaning of the competent programmer hypothesis.

-On the one hand, we found that many bugs could not be reproduced using mutation operators.
+On the one hand, we found that many bugs can not be reproduced using mutation operators.
 However, as we discussed in the previous section, in many cases the root cause for this was not the complexity of the bug but rather that the mutation operators were not sufficiently powerful.
 On the other hand, we found when we could fully reproduce bugs, the mutation paths where relatively short.
-The partial reproductions also contained longer mutation paths, and mostly contained between 50\% and 70\% of the required mutations.
-We can use this to extrapolate the order of mutations required for all bugs, where we have at least partial mutations.
-For this, we simply multiply the data for partial mutations shown in Figure~\ref{fig:lengths} by two.
-This provides an upper boundary of the expected mutation path lengths, assuming that 50\% of the required mutations are missing.
+The partial reproductions also contained longer mutation paths, and mostly contained between 5\% and 75\% of the required mutations.
+We can estimate the order of mutations required for all bugs, where we have at least partial mutations for the path $p$ as

+Where $g(p)$ and the $progress(p)$ are defined in Equation~\eqref{eq:pathlength} and Equation~\eqref{eq:progress} respectively.
+This provides the expected mutation path lengths, assuming that the same ratio of the required mutations are missing.
 We then proceed and add the data for fully reproduced bugs.
 Figure~\ref{fig:lengths-expected} shows the result.
 We observe that the sequence lengths seem to be exponentially growing with the percentiles.
-In other words, we have an exponential decay for the lengths of mutation paths: 40\% of the bugs should be reproducible by four or less mutations, 60\% of bugs should be reproducible by 10 or less mutations, and 80\% of the bugs should be reproducible by 20 or less mutations.
+In other words, we have an exponential decay for the lengths of mutation paths: 40\% of the bugs should be reproducible by 7 or less mutations, 50\% of bugs should be reproducible by 9 or less mutations, 60\% of the bugs should be reproducible by 14 or less mutations and 70\% of bugs should be reproducible by 21 or less mutations.